toji/webgpu-gltf-case-study/index.md

 For our particular case, a simple static glTF renderer, the above strategy of packing all of our transforms into a single buffer works out great.
 But there are scenarios in which it wouldn't be as beneficial, or possibly even detrimental.
 Even though we won't be implementing any of them as part of this document, it's worth being aware of for more real-world use cases.

-The first thing to consider is if any of the transforms are going to be changing freqeuently.
+The first thing to consider is if any of the transforms are going to be changing frequently.
 If any parts of the scene are animated you may want to consider placing their transforms in a separate buffer to make per-frame updates easier/faster.
 Similarly, if you have skinned meshes as part of your scene some of the instancing tricks we just covered may be more difficult to pull off, and having a separate code path for skinning may be warranted.

 Another scenario to consider is if the contents of your scene are changing rapidly.
 If meshes are being added and removed all the time it's not practical to always allocate buffers with exactly the right amount of instance storage, as you'd end up re-allocating and re-populating the buffer almost every frame.
 A similar problem may emerge when using something like frustum culling, where the meshes in your scene are largely static but which ones you are choosing to render changes frequently.
 A potentially better approach in those scenarios could be to allocate an instance buffer large enough to handle a reasonable upper limit on the number of meshes you can render at once and update it as needed.
 Or spread the instance data across several smaller buffers that are cheaper to allocate and destroy as needed.